o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-cgp.md

 1. Click **Save Configuration** to persist your changes\.

-### Creating Default Values for Custom Data Collection Fields<a name="cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-collection-fields-default-values"></a>
+### Creating Default Values for Custom Data Collection Fields {#cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-collection-fields-default-values}

 When you create custom data fields in the Cloud Gem Portal, you can specify values that you want to provide by default\.